-FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 4 of 9)
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 4 of 10)

 QUESTIONS 22-29: PROJECT PLANNING AND IMPLEMENTATION 22.
-HOW DOES THIS PROJECT MEET A NEED IDENTIFIED IN A LOCAL OR REGIONAL MASTER P LAN OR THE STATEWIDE COMPREHENSIVE MASTER PLAN (SCORP)?
-[UP TO 5 POINTS] NATIVE PLOT (A MANUFINA (III) TO E DO 23.
-DID THE PROJECT SPONSOR SOLICIT PUBLIC OPINION CONCERNING THIS PROJECT WITHI N THE PAST 12 MONTHS?
-[UP TO 5 POINTS] ☐ YES (If yes, describe how and provide the documentation outlined in the Supporting Documentation Checklist) ☐ NO (If no, indicate if the public will be given opportunity to comment and how) outlined in the Supporting Documentation Checklist) 24.
-DOES THE PROJECT MEET AMERICANS WITH DISABILITIES ACT (ADA) STANDARDS?
-[UP TO 5 POINTS] ☐ NO (If no, please indicate why) ☐ YES (If yes, please describe how) I and the second
+HOW DOES THIS PROJECT MEET A NEED IDENTIFIED IN A LOCAL OR REGIONAL MASTER PLAN OR THE STATEWIDE COMPREHENSIVE MASTER PLAN (SCORP)? [up to 5 points] 23.
+DID THE PROJECT SPONSOR SOLICIT PUBLIC OPINION CONCERNING THIS PROJECT WITHIN I THE PAST 12 MONTHS? [up to 5 points] ☐ YES (if yes, describe how and provide the documentation outlined in the Supporting Documentation Checklist) ☐ NO (if no, indicate if the public will be given opportunity to comment and how) outlined in the Supporting Documentation Checklist) 24.
+PLEASE IDENTIFY WHICH ACCESSIBILITY STANDARDS YOU WILL BE USING IN THIS PROJECT Liup to 5 points) 24.1 EE/OE IDENTIFY WHICH MODESCIBLETT CHARDATIDG TOO WILE DE COING IN THICH MODESCI . [up to 5 points]

-FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 5 of 9)
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 5 of 10)

-25. FOR NEW DEVELOPMENT, INDICATE RECOMMENDED STANDARDS/GUIDELINES BEING USED.
-[UP TO 4 POINTS] 26.
-DESCRIBE WHAT ENVIRONMENTAL FACTORS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN.
-[UP TO 4 POINTS] AS DESCRIPE WHAT LONGTERM CHATAINARILITY CONCIDERATIONS HAVE DEEN ARRESTED OF WILL BE ARRESTED BY THE DRO LEGT DESIGN AND CONCIDERATION FOR A POINTS.
-27. DESCRIBE WHAT LONGTERM SUSTAINABILITY CONSIDERATIONS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN AND CONSTRUCTION.
-[UP TO 4 POINTS] 28.
-DESCRIBE WHAT SAFETY CONCERNS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN.
-[UP TO 4 POINTS] 20.
-DECOMBE WITH ONE ETT CONCENTED THE DECAMBER ESCED BY THE THOUGHT BESIGN, [OF TO 4.1 ONTO] 29.
-FOR CONSTRUCTION AND/OR REHABILITATION/REPAIR PROJECTS, INDICATE WHO WILL BE DOING WHAT WORK.
-[UP TO 4 POINTS]
+25. DO YOU ALREADY HAVE TRAILS? □ NO □ YES (if yes, tell us about your trail system; including a map of the existing trail system is strongly encouraged) 26.
+DESCRIBE WHAT ENVIRONMENTAL FACTORS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN. [up to 4 points] 20.
+DESCRIBE WHAT ENVIRONMENTAL FACTORS HAVE BEEN ADDRESSED ON WILL BE ADDRESSED BY THE FROMEOT DESIGN, [UP to 4 points] 27.
+DESCRIBE WHAT LONGTERM SUSTAINABILITY CONSIDERATIONS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN AND CONSTRUCTION. [up to 4 points] 28.
+DESCRIBE WHAT SAFETY CONCERNS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN. [up to 4 points] 29.
+FOR CONSTRUCTION AND/OR REHABILITATION/REPAIR PROJECTS, INDICATE WHO WILL BE DOING WHAT WORK. [up to 4 points]

-FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 6 of 9)
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 6 of 10)